 When the MRFP is configured to handle MSRP media and is requested to allocate an IP address, TCP port and MSRP session-id, it shall provide this information in the "a=path" SDP attribute and shall store this information.
 When the MRFP then receives MSRP packets, it shall compare the session-id part of the received MSRP packets with the stored session-id.

-NOTE 2: Comparing only the session-id, but not the address information, is in accordance with IETF draft-ietf-simple-msrp-sessmatch-10, but also compatible with peers using IETF RFC 4975 [18] without extensions or in combination with IETF RFC 6714 40.
-No procedures to indicate the method of session matching (according to IETF RFC 4975 [18] or IETF draft-ietf-simple-msrp-sessmatch-10) to the MRFP are defined.
+NOTE 2: Comparing only the session-id, but not the address information, is compatible with peers using IETF RFC 4975 [18] without extensions or in combination with IETF RFC 6714 [40].
+No procedures to indicate the method of session matching (according to IETF RFC 4975 [18]) to the MRFP are defined.

 The MRFP shall include MSRP URI(s) received in the "MSRP URI Path" information element from the MRFC in the "To-Path" header field of MSRP packets it sends.